Pot magnets - cup magnets with super-strong adhesive force

-- You can find various hooks and eyelets in our shop which you can screw into a magnetic base or use as a replacement part for eyelet magnets.
+- You can find various hooks and eyelets in our online shop which you can screw into a magnetic base or use as a replacement part for eyelet magnets.

 - Neodymium cup magnets are only suitable for indoor use.
 For outdoors we recommend rust-proof ferrite pot magnets.

 - All products have the same pole on the adhering surface, which is why they cannot be stacked on top of each other; but instead align themselves next to each other.

 Other characteristics and details are listed in the FAQ about pot magnets.

 In addition, you can use pot magnets at home, for hobbies and recreation.
 Do you want to hang small or large, lightweight or heavy objects on ferromagnetic surfaces in a way that is durable yet modifiable?
-You can purchase a suitable pot magnet with hook, eyelet or even a carabiner.
+If so, you can purchase a suitable pot magnet with hook, eyelet or even a carabiner.

 Pot magnets are suitable for the following sectors: